 - Mahler Das Lied von der Erde – Orchestra of the Metropolitan Opera, New York – Esa-Pekka Salonen; Staatskapelle Dresden – Donald Runnicles

-Karen regularly sings with the Boston, Cleveland, Philadelphia, Chicago, Rotterdam, Seoul and Berlin Philharmonic Orchestras, the Chamber Orchestra of Europe, Dresden Staatskapelle, London Symphony and Philharmonic Orchestras working with conductors including James Levine, Donald Runnicles, Valery Gergiev, Yannick Nézet-Séquin, Myung Whun Chung, Bernard Haitink, Sir Simon Rattle and Robin Ticciati.
-Karen regularly appears at the Salzburg Festival, Edinburgh Festival and BBC Proms, and opera highlights included appearances at the Royal Opera, Covent Garden, Metropolitan Opera, New York and Deutsche Opera, Berlin with roles Waltraute Gotterdämmerung, Brangäne Tristan and Isolde and, in 2017, she will sing her first Fricka Walküre.
+Karen regularly sings with the Boston, Cleveland, Philadelphia, Chicago, Rotterdam and Berlin Philharmonic Orchestras, Dresden Staatskapelle, London Symphony and Philharmonic Orchestras and the Royal Concertgebouw Orchestra working with conductors including James Levine, Donald Runnicles, Yannick Nézet-Séquin, Bernard Haitink, Sir Simon Rattle, Daniele Gatti, Esa-Pekka Salonen and Robin Ticciati.
+Opera highlights have included appearances at the Royal Opera, Covent Garden, Metropolitan Opera, New York and Deutsche Opera, Berlin with roles including Waltraute Gotterdämmerung, Brangäne Tristan and Isolde and Mère Marie Dialogues des Carmelites and Judith Bluebeard’s Castle.